 5. When they’ve satisfied your department’s WID requirement, what should students know and be able to do with writing?

 Students should know that writing is an iterative process – we get better at writing the more we do it; feedback and revision matters, and our writing improves as our reading increases.
 They should also know that participating in the discipline as producers, readers and teachers of sociology, involves a familiarity with sociological writing, the ability to communicate sociologically in written form and a familiarity with sociological research design.

 Declaring a minor allows you to explore other areas of interest and make interdisciplinary connections.
 Minor areas at RIC complement and reinforce all major areas of study.
 By declaring a minor, you can set yourself apart as a candidate for job, internship and volunteer opportunities.
 Click below for information on the minor in sociology.

-If you are thinking about coming to RIC as a transfer student from another college, including the Community College of Rhode Island (CCRI) or Boston Community College (BCC), or if you have transferred already, you will find information here to help you navigate the transition.
+If you are thinking about coming to RIC as a transfer student from another college, including the Community College of Rhode Island (CCRI) or Bristol Community College (BCC), or if you have transferred already, you will find information here to help you navigate the transition.
 Many of our majors and minors transfer to our program, and if you have taken sociology courses elsewhere, you should be off to a great start in completing your degree here.
 Please note that you still need to complete all the general education requirements, along with your major requirements, and earn a total of 120 credits to graduate from Rhode Island College.